Cleaning can be a tricky and tiring task. If you ever find yourself thinking, “there must be an easier way”, you’re not alone.

 A crevice tool is one of the most useful attachments we get with a vacuum.
 However, some areas are still out of reach.

 Tiny crevices that often accumulate dust and dirt can be tricky to clean thoroughly.
 For this hack, though, all you need is your vacuum and a piece of cardboard.

-If you have an old toilet paper roll, it will be great for this hack.
-Slip it over the nozzle of the vacuum and secure it with tape.
+If you have an old toilet paper roll, slip it over the vacuum’s nozzle and secure it with tape.
 If you don’t have a roll, tape a piece of cardboard around the nozzle instead.

-When you’re cleaning an ultra-tight space, flatten the end of the cardboard to make a perfect fit.
+When cleaning an ultra-tight space, flatten the end of the cardboard to make a perfect fit.

 3. Removing Tangled Hair from Vacuum